-As of July 31, 2021, we had outstanding an aggregate principal amount of \$400.0 million of our 1.25% Convertible Senior Notes due 2025 (the "Convertible Senior Notes").
+As of January 31, 2022, we had outstanding an aggregate principal amount of \$400.0 million of our 1.25% Convertible Senior Notes due 2025 (the "Convertible Senior Notes").
 Our indebtedness may increase our vulnerability to any generally adverse economic and industry conditions, and we and our subsidiaries may, subject to the limitations in the terms of our existing and future indebtedness, incur additional debt, secure existing or future debt, or recapitalize our debt.
 If we incur additional indebtedness, the risks related to our business would increase and our ability to service or repay our indebtedness may be adversely impacted.

 Pursuant to their terms, holders may convert their Convertible Senior Notes at their option prior to the scheduled maturities of their Convertible Senior Notes under certain circumstances.
 Upon conversion of the Convertible Senior Notes, unless we elect to deliver solely shares of our common stock to settle such conversion (other than paying cash in lieu of delivering any fractional share), we will be obligated to make cash payments.
-In addition, holders of our Convertible Senior Notes will have the right to require us to repurchase their Convertible Senior Notes upon the occurrence of a fundamental change (as defined in the Indenture, dated as of March 13, 2018, between the Company and U.S. Bank National Association, as trustee (the "Trustee") (the "Base Indenture"), as amended and supplemented by the First Supplemental Indenture, dated as of March 13, 2018, between the Company and U.S. Bank National Association, as trustee (together with the Base Indenture, the "Indenture")) at a repurchase price equal to 100% of the principal amount of the Convertible Senior Notes to be repurchased, plus accrued and unpaid interest, if any, to, but not including, the fundamental change purchase date.
-Although it is our intention and we currently expect to have the ability to settle the Convertible Senior Notes surrendered therefor or Convertible Senior Notes being converted.
+In addition, holders of our Convertible Senior Notes will have the right to require us to repurchase their Convertible Senior Notes upon the occurrence of a fundamental change (as defined in the Indenture, dated as of March 13, 2018, between the Company and U.S. Bank National Association, as trustee (the "Trustee") (the "Base Indenture"), as amended and supplemented by the First Supplemental Indenture, dated as of March 13, 2018, between the Company and the Trustee (together with the Base Indenture, the "Indenture")) at a repurchase price equal to 100% of the principal amount of the Convertible Senior Notes to be repurchased, plus accrued and unpaid interest, if any, to, but not including, the fundamental change purchase date.
+Although it is our intention and we currently expect to have the ability to settle the Convertible Senior Notes in cash, there is a risk that we may not have enough available cash or be able to obtain financing at the time we are required to make repurchases of Convertible Senior Notes surrendered therefor or Convertible Senior Notes being converted.
 In addition, our ability to make payments may be limited by law, by regulatory authority, or by agreements governing our future indebtedness.
-Our failure to repurchase Convertible Senior Notes at a time when the repurchase is required by the Indenture.
-A default under the Indenture or the fundamental change itself could also lead to a default under agreements governing our future indebtedness.
-Our failure to repurchase Convertible Senior Notes at a time when the repurchase is required by the Indenture.
-A default under the Indenture or the fundamental change itself could also lead to a default under agreements governing our future indebtedness were to be
+Our failure to repurchase Convertible Senior Notes at a time when the repurchase is required by the Indenture or to pay any cash payable on future conversions of the Convertible Senior Notes as required by such Indenture would constitute a default under such Indenture.
+A default under the Indenture or to pay any cash payable on future conversions of the Convertible Senior N